-- Roll out of the compliance programme is on-track, including implementation of planned measures related to training, culture building and risk mitigation in critical business processes. - Key achievements in 2020 include an in-depth group-wide Business Ethics and Compliance risk assessment conducted across all locations, rolling out a new round of mandatory e-learning, a fraud awareness campaign in light of increased risks arising in the context of Covid-19, rolling out a digital compliance tool for personal data protection..
+- Roll out of the compliance programme is on-track, including implementation of planned measures related to training, culture building and risk mitigation in critical business processes. - Key achievements in 2021 include an in-depth group-wide Business Ethics and Compliance risk assessment conducted across all locations, rolling out a new round of mandatory e-learning, a fraud awareness campaign in light of increased risks arising in the context of Covid-19

-- Regular communication and culture building activities, and training rolled out to all employees on business ethics. - · Regular review of internal controls in key business processes to ensure adequate handling of business ethics risks. - Compliance programme rolled out. - Strengthening compliance resources in the line.
+- Regular communication and culture building activities, and training rolled out to all employees on business ethics. - Regular review of internal controls in key business processes to ensure adequate handling of business ethics risks. - Compliance programme rolled out. - Strengthening compliance resources in the line.

 DHP is committed to high standards of business conduct.
 The Code of Conduct of Statkraft group sets out the key expectations to all employees, and our strict requirements are in line with international good practice.
 Business ethics is a line responsibility, supported by a central compliance function.
 We have a comprehensive compliance programme in place covering the areas of corruption, fraud, moneylaundering, sanctions and export control, as well as personal data protection and competition law.
-The compliance programme was audited in 2019 and was assessed as adequate and adjusted to the risks of the Group, and up to date with the relevant developments in external legislation and standards.
+The compliance programme was audited in 2019, followed by audits focused on particular topics/regions in 2020 and 2021.
+It was assessed as adequate and proportionate to the risks of the Group, and up to date with the relevant developments in external legislation and standards.

 Statkraft conducts regular risk assessments on anticorruption for the whole Group and annually for all business areas.
 The risk management process is more extensive for high risk locations and projects, and always involves a combination of local expertise and central compliance resources.
-The methodology for risk assessment is regularly reviewed, and further changes to the methodology introduced in 2020.
+The methodology for risk assessment is regularly reviewed.